 While the captain of the cruise ship took precautions to protect passengers and crewmembers from harm, there are times in which accidents at sea take place and cruise operators do not act quickly enough to prevent injuries or crimes.
 Anyone who has been hurt, robbed or fallen ill aboard a cruise ship may be entitled to receive compensation for their pain and suffering, and our cruise accident lawyers are here to help.

-For over four decades, Lipcon, Margulies, Alsina & Winkleman, P.A. has been protecting the rights of cruise ship accident victims and has successfully obtained over $100 million in recoveries to clients.
+For over four decades, Lipcon, Margulies, Alsina & Winkleman, P.A. has been protecting the rights of cruise ship accident victims.
 If you or someone you know was involved in any kind of incident at sea or in port, turn to our attorneys for legal counsel and let us put our expertise to work for you.
 Call our firm today to schedule a consultation and determine your viable options in filing a case.

 PHOTO CREDIT: www.shipparade.com